 Martha was born in her Lufkin home at 419 Abney Avenue.
 Living on a street with your family name is a hint as to the place the family held in the eye of the community.
-Her mother's maiden name was Margaret Lavina Abney.
+Her mother's maiden name was Abney.
 Her church life was in the First Methodist Church.
-Martha was age five when her mother died, and age 21 when her father died, which was a hardship.
-She and her younger brother, Herschell Albert Chapman, were raised after their Mother's 1909 death by their grandmother and grandfather, Martha Jane Dixon Abney and James William Abney.
+Martha was ages five and 21 when her parents died, which was a hardship.
+She and her younger brother, Herschell Albert Chapman, were raised after Mother's 1909 death (Maggie was her nickname from Margaret Lavina Abney) by their grand mother and grandfather, Martha Jane Dixon Abney and James William Abney.
 Dr. James Herschell Chapman, their father, resided with them in the Abney home for a while.

 Martha Jane Dixon Abney, Martha's grandmother, was widowed in 1913, and Dr. Chapman soon moved out from the house.
-He had been much older than his wife, Maggie, being only one year younger than his mother-in-law, Martha Jane Dixon Abney.
+He had been much older than his wife, Maggie, actually being only one year younger than his mother-in-law, Martha Jane Dixon Abney.
 Family oral tradition reported that he felt it was more appropriate to move out, as it did not reflect the proper appearances for an unmarried man and woman so close in age to be domiciled together.